KALEIDOSCOPEIP/DAGNet/README.md

 ## Weight file

+The pretrained backbone weight file for finetuning can be downloaded from <a href='https://drive.google.com/file/d/1GLfEk0E3_54hZLQOcdR03hrPhoYiT1jy/view?usp=sharing'>Google Drive</a> / <a href='链接：https://pan.baidu.com/s/17KQYchw3rNS2Mn4Cv79hiw'>Baidu Drive</a> (passcode: 2pyz).

-The weight file can be downloaded from <a href='https://drive.google.com/file/d/1hCjJDQncvuL3c5ca8r_KLqtcMDttLRdU/view?usp=sharing'>Google Drive</a> / <a href='https://pan.baidu.com/s/16bgVu4htvHTcYVbjp7JLag'>BaiduYun</a> (password: code).
+The testing weight file can be downloaded from <a href='https://drive.google.com/file/d/1hCjJDQncvuL3c5ca8r_KLqtcMDttLRdU/view?usp=sharing'>Google Drive</a> / <a href='https://pan.baidu.com/s/16bgVu4htvHTcYVbjp7JLag'>Baidu Drive</a> (passcode: code).

 The weight file should be placed in the ***weights*** directory, and it should be created manually.